Skip to main content

 About our host

 John P. Bryson leads the firm's investment consulting team, which is responsible for initiatives and businesses, including portfolio consulting, product channel consulting, exchange-traded fund capital markets, college savings, and stable value.
-He's a member of the John Hancock investment committee and the John Hancock 529 investment oversight committee, and he serves as chairman of the John Hancock pension and 401(k) investment subcommittee.
-Prior to joining John Hancock Investment Management in 2008, he held product management and development positions at Fidelity Investments in the intermediary and defined contribution business units.
+He's a member of the Manulife John Hancock investment committee and the John Hancock Freedom 529 investment oversight committee, and he serves as chairman of the Manulife John Hancock pension and 401(k) investment subcommittee.
+Prior to joining Manulife John Hancock Investments in 2008, he held product management and development positions at Fidelity Investments in the intermediary and defined contribution business units.
 Other previous roles include client service, investment training, and product specialist positions at New England Funds and Putnam Investments.
 John earned a B.S. in Finance and an M.B.A. from Boston College.

 Important disclosures